rohan843/CTFs/picoCTF_298_SideChannel/README.md

 ---

 I have gone through the file.
 It doesn't have a symbol table, and the reassembled code is not easy to understand.
 I have seen hint 1, and based on its suggestion, I now am reading about timing based side channel attacks.

+---

+I used a timing side channel attack to time the various pinss I entered to get the correct pin.
+The code provided access.
+I'll send this pin to the port to get the flag.